BirdeeHub/birdeevim/README.md

 Any terminal that supports bracketed paste will work, I just like that one's default font.

 It also runs correctly on a manjaro system with random stuff installed including other versions of all of it's dependencies.
-Also I am not sure I even have nix package manager installed correctly on it because I can only import specific packages on the nixOS vm....

 It runs correctly with less as well but you wont be able to copy paste into the terminal section of nvim without bracketed paste and without a clipboard at all you cant copy paste into or out of it at all.
 Or, well, into or out of anything.